Marsupials

 Photo: Marsupial (Kangaroo) with baby in pouch

-There are 334 species of marsupials in the world.
-Of these, 234 live in Australia and New Guinea, and the rest live in the Americas.
-The largest marsupial is the red kangaroo, at 2.1 metres tall.
-The smallest is the long-tailed planigale, which is just 55-65 mm from head to tail and weighs less than a teaspoon of sugar (4.2 grams).
-North American marsupials are mostly opossums and aren't as large and varied as their Australian possum counterparts.
-In general, marsupials have a body temperature of 35°C. This is about 3°C lower than placental mammals.
-Marsupials have basal metabolic rates (BMRs) 30% lower than most placental mammals.
-They don't grow milk teeth.
-Instead, they produce only one set of teeth, some of which are replaced during their lifetime.
-They also have more teeth than placental mammals.
+There are 334 species of marsupials worldwide.
+Of these, 234 live in Australia and New Guinea, while the remainder are in the Americas.
+The largest marsupial is the red kangaroo, which can reach up to 2.1 meters in height, whereas the smallest is the long-tailed planigale, measuring just 55-65 mm in length and weighing less than 5 grams.
+North American marsupials, predominantly opossums, are generally smaller and less diverse than their Australian relatives.
+Marsupials maintain a body temperature of around 35°C, which is approximately 3°C lower than that of placental mammals, and have basal metabolic rates that are about 30% lower.
+They develop only one set of teeth during their lifetime and often have more teeth overall than placental mammals.

 • See List of 30 Marsupials with Pictures Below!